The Bankrate promise

 Cardholders can earn 3X points on up to $150,000 spent in these categories each cardmember year, then 1X points.
 If you manage to max spending out in these categories, you have the potential to earn 450,000 Chase Ultimate Rewards points, worth a minimum of $4,500 each year you have the card.

-Chase credit cards are also known for their valuable sign-up bonuses, and the Ink Business Preferred is no exception.
-The current Ink Business Preferred welcome offer awards 100,000 bonus points to cardholders who spend $15,000 in the first three months of account opening.
-This bonus is worth $1,000 in gift cards or statement credits (if you prefer simple redemptions), but you can also redeem for $1,250 in travel purchases through the Chase Ultimate Rewards portal.
+Chase credit cards are known for their valuable sign-up bonuses, and the Ink Business Preferred is no exception.
+The current Ink Business Preferred welcome offer awards 100,000 bonus points to cardholders who spend $8,000 in the first three months of account opening.
+This bonus is worth $1,000 in gift cards or statement credits (if you prefer simple redemptions), or you can redeem for about $1,250 in travel purchases through the Chase Ultimate Rewards portal.

 Better yet, the Ink Business Preferred lets you transfer points to Chase airline and hotel partners at a 1:1 transfer ratio.
 This means you can turn your 100,000 Chase Ultimate Rewards points into as many points or miles with programs like British Airways, Southwest Rapid Rewards, United MileagePlus, Marriott Bonvoy or World of Hyatt.